hortonworks/cloudbreak/docs/shell.md

 <a name="dockerimage"></a>
 ### Starting Cloudbreak shell with our prepared docker image

-:open_file_folder: You can find the docker image and its documentation [here](https://github.com/sequenceiq/docker-cb-shell).
+You can find the docker image and its documentation [here](https://github.com/sequenceiq/docker-cb-shell).

 <a name="fromsource"></a>
 ### Build from source